amitkhopkar-creator/GNN_Architecture/Networks_GNN.md

 A router in a large enterprise or service provider network is more likely a sophisticated appliance; a distributed routing system which Consists of physical chassis, line cards, each line card with multiple ports, each line card with firmware for data-plane programming, network operating system and applications in the form of networking protocols and management protocols.

 A chassis-based distributed router such as Cisco 8k/ASR9k, Juniper MX/PTX, Nokia SR/IXR, etc. contains Chassis, Fan trays, power supply modules, fabric cards, multiple Route processors, line cards and thousands of logical interfaces, operating systems, network applications, management applications, etc. Similarly a Virtual Network Function is composed of multiple VMs, Containers, DBs, etc.
 If such a distributed systems definition is flattened into a single "Router Node," all the granular relationships between the various components shall be lost.
-Failure modes internal to the router, correlation of events, MELT data loss ( single optical transceiver failing on a specific sub-port) to control-plane failure such as ISIS, BGP, routing table changes, etc. shall not be available.
+Failure modes internal to the router, correlation of events, linking MELT data loss ( single optical transceiver failing on a specific sub-port) to control-plane failure such as ISIS, BGP, routing table changes, etc. shall not be available.

 Therefore for such a system, a Heterogeneous Graph is better equipped to represent complex modelling using Structural Hierarchy and Composition.
 How is such as Heterogenous Graph architected.